-- Ensure that Citizen Science practitioners in academia (top-down), in society (bottom-up), in policy (collaborative) and in the private sector (collaborative) are supported by a national network of practitioners to share knowledge, form partnerships, and further develop best practice. - Ensure that dedicated funding instruments can provide financial support to the places where it is most needed (especially to societal partners) in order to enable new initiatives to get off the ground and to provide ongoing funding or scaling-up funding for successful initiatives.
-These instruments should allow sufficient flexibility for cocreational approaches to be implemented. - Enable the culture change required to open up science and the scientific process more fully to the participation of citizens, societal actors, and civil society organisations for the benefit of research quality, policy impact, and improved societal welfare. - 4.
+- 1. Ensure that Citizen Science practitioners in academia (top-down), in society (bottomup), in policy (collaborative) and in the private sector (collaborative) - are supported by a national network of practitioners to share knowledge, form partnerships, and further develop best practice. - Ensure that dedicated funding instruments can provide financial support to the places where it is most needed (especially to societal partners) in order to enable new initiatives to get off the ground and to provide ongoing funding or scaling-up funding for successful initiatives.
+These instruments should allow sufficient flexibility for cocreational approaches to be implemented. - 3.
+Enable the culture change required to open up science and the scientific process more fully to the participation of citizens, societal actors, and civil society organisations for the benefit of research quality, policy impact, and improved societal welfare. - 4.
 Enable the establishment and ongoing iterative development of key supportive infrastructure such as data-gathering tools and platforms, data analysis and visualisation tools, data hosting and archiving, and domain-specific research infrastructures.

 The participating countries made great progress towards implementing new measures to support and sustain citizen science, with the MLE serving as an important source of motivation, information and exchange of good practices.
-These have included explicitly naming Citizen Science in the national ERA Action Plan (Austria), writing Citizen Science into national research programmes (Belgium and Romania), explicit inclusion of Citizen Science in the national Action Plan on Open Science (Slovenia), and the launch of new national practitioner networks or research centres for Citizen Science (Belgium, Germany, Hungary, & Romania).
+These have included explicitly naming Citizen Science in the national ERA Action Plan (Austria), writing Citizen Science into national research programmes (Belgium and Romania), explicit inclusion of Citizen Science in the national Action Plan on Open Science (Slovenia), and the launch of new national practitioner networks or research centres for Citizen Science (Belgium, Germany, Hungary).
+The development of a national network dedicated to Citizen Science is also one of the actions proposed in the White Paper on the Transition to Open Science (2023-2030) in Romania.